munificent/game-programming-patterns/book/data-locality.markdown

 Processor and RAM speed relative to their respective speeds in 1980.
 As you can see, CPUs have grown in leaps and bounds, but RAM access is lagging far behind.

-Data for this is from "Computer architecture: a quantitative approach" by John L. Hennessy, David A. Patterson, Andrea C. Arpaci-Dusseau by way of Tony Albrecht's "[Pitfalls of Object-Oriented Programming](http://research.scee.net/files/presentations/gcapaustralia09/Pitfalls_of_Object_Oriented_Programming_GCAP_09.pdf)".
+Data for this is from *Computer Architecture: A Quantitative Approach* by John L. Hennessy, David A. Patterson, Andrea C. Arpaci-Dusseau by way of Tony Albrecht's "[Pitfalls of Object-Oriented Programming](http://research.scee.net/files/presentations/gcapaustralia09/Pitfalls_of_Object_Oriented_Programming_GCAP_09.pdf)&rdquo;.

 </aside>